MINHN98/cs261-assignment-2/README.md

 The assignment is worth 100 total points, broken down as follows:

 * 20 points: `list_reverse()` works as described above
-* 40 points: all functions in your queue-from-stacks implementation work correctly
+* 40 points: all functions in your queue-from-stacks implementation correctly implement a queue
-* 40 points: all functions in your stack-from-queues implementation work correctly
+* 40 points: all functions in your stack-from-queues implementation correctly implement a stack